Best travel Black Friday deals on cheap flights, cruises and more

 Book your next trip now with these Black Friday savings from the likes of Expedia, Emirates, British Airways and more

-It’s that time of year again when many of us start longing for a getaway.
-Whether you’re dreaming of a cosy festive break or a warm-weather escape, several of the major travel companies are rolling out significant Black Friday discounts across flights, hotels, cruises and more.
+Winter is here, with freezing temperatures, icy cars to defrost and pitch-black evenings, so why not start planning your next getaway?
+Whether you’re longing for a vibrant city break or an escape to warmer weather, several major travel companies are launching big Black Friday discounts across flights, hotels, cruises and more.

-With the actual sale event fast approaching, we’re already seeing companies release early, time-limited deals on holidays, giving you the chance to lock in your next trip for less.
-Big names, including British Airways, Jet2, G Adventures and Alton Towers, have already unveiled some of their best discounts ahead of Friday.
+With Black Friday fast approaching (it officially kicks off on 28 November), we’re already seeing firms drop early, time-limited deals on holidays, so you could lock in your next trip for less.
+Big names, including British Airways, Jet2, G Adventures and Alton Towers, have already unveiled some of their best deals ahead of Friday’s big sale event.

-The Independent’s travel writers have teamed up with our IndyBest consumer experts to deliver you the latest savings that are actually worth snapping up.
-Below, we’ve rounded up the sales that have started far – check back here for the best reductions on travel in the lead-up to Black Friday.
+The Independent’s travel writers have teamed up with our IndyBest consumer experts to deliver you the latest savings that are actually worth booking.
+Here, we’ve rounded up the sales deals already available as well as new announcements, so best check back here for the best reductions on travel in the lead-up to Black Friday.

 Follow live: Latest offers and news in our Black Friday 2025 liveblog